ndrewpj/FastFlowLM/benchmarks/llama3_results.md

 |                  | iGPU                | 11.3   | 9.9    | 7.7    | 5.4    | 3.4     | 1.9     | 1.0     | 0.5      |
 |                  | CPU                 | 10.3   | 7.7    | 7.6    | 6.7    | 5.8     | 3.3     | 2.0     | 1.1      |

-> 🔎 Note: The official release of Ryzen AI Software 1.4 limits context length to 2,048 tokens, thus "*NA*" is used in the table.
+> 🔎 Note: The official release of Ryzen AI Software 1.4 limits context length to 2,048 tokens, thus "*NA*" is used in the table (NPU-only mode).
+The hybrid mode of Ryzen AI Software 1.4 uses iGPU for decoding.
+Its performance is simliar to iGPU (LM Studio).
+Also, it limits context length to 2,048, thus, we did not include hybrid mode for comparison.

 ---